Jim’s Building Inspections

 Why choose us? here are four very good reasons.

-Reliability Guaranteed – All Jim’s Building Inspectors are vetted, checked and we make sure they have full professional indemnity insurance so you don’t have to.
+Reliability Guaranteed – All Jim’s Building And Pest Inspectors are vetted, checked and have full professional indemnity insurance.

-No Fine Print – most inspection reports have pages of limitations, exclusions, qualifications and conditions, we have just a few, easy to understand, terms and conditions you need to know.
+No Fine Print – most building and pest inspection reports have pages of limitations, exclusions, qualifications and conditions.
+We have just a few, easy to understand terms and conditions you need to know.

 Timely Reports – we have the only industry leading dedicated iPad application.
-It means Jim’s Building Inspectors complete your report in a timely manner and email it to you with no fuss.
+It means Jim’s Building and Pest Inspectors complete your report in a timely manner and email it to you with no fuss.

 A building inspection, also know as a property or house inspection is designed to give you independent and objective advice about the physical state of a building.
 This advice enables you to make an informed decision, usually about whether to purchase a property or not.